intel/zephyr.js/docs/aio.md

 -------

 This IDL provides an overview of the interface; see below for documentation of specific API functions.
-Click [here](Notes_on_WebIDL.md) for an explanation of zephyr.js' WebIDL conventions.
+We have a short document explaining [ZJS WebIDL conventions](Notes_on_WebIDL.md).

 ```javascript
 // require returns an AIO object